danigrant/enterprise-bits-docs/api-getting-started.md

-# Getting Started With The Bookkeeper API
+# Getting Started With The EnterpriseReady API